-- Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have an effect on the financial statements that is less than material but more than inconsequential.
+- · Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have an effect on the financial statements that is less than material but more than inconsequential.
 In connection with our audit, we did not have any such findings. - Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in the management letter, unless disclosed in the notes to the financial statements.
 The Council discloses this information in the notes to the financial statements. - Section 10.554(1)(i)5.a., Rules of the Auditor General, requires a statement be included as to whether or not the local government entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
-In connection with our audit, we determined that this item is not applicable to the Council. - Section 10.554(1)(i)5.b., Rules of the Auditor General, requires that we determine whether the annual financial report for the Council for the fiscal year ended September 30, 2017, filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a) Florida Statutes, is in agreement with the annual financial audit report for the fiscal year ended September 30, 2017.
-In connection with our audit, we determined that these two reports were in agreement. - Pursuant to Sections 10.554(1)(i)5.c. and 10.556(7), Rules of the Auditor General, we applied financial condition assessment procedures.
+In connection with our audit, we determined that this item is not applicable to the Council. - Pursuant to Sections 10.554(1)(i)5.b. and 10.556(7), Rules of the Auditor General, we applied financial condition assessment procedures.
 It is management's responsibility to monitor the Council's financial condition.
-However, we determined this item is not applicable to the Council. - Pursuant to Section 10.554(1)(i)5.d., Rules of the Auditor General, requires a statement indicating a failure, if any, of a component unit Special District to provide financial information necessary to a proper reporting of the component unit within the audited financial statements of this entity (F.S.
+However, we determined this item is not applicable to the Council. - Pursuant to Section 10.554(1)(i)5.c., Rules of the Auditor General, requires a statement indicating a failure, if any, of a component unit Special District to provide financial information necessary to a proper reporting of the component unit within the audited financial statements of this entity (F.S.
 Section 218.39(3)(b)).
 There are no known component special districts required to report within these financial statements. - Section 10.556(10)(a), Rules of the Auditor General, requires that the scope of our audit to determine the Council's compliance with the provisions of Section 218.415, Florida Statutes, regarding the investment of public funds.
-In connection with our audit, we determined that the Council complied with Section 218.415, Florida Statutes as reported in our Independent Accountant's Report on Compliance with Section 218.415, Florida Statutes dated May 1, 2018, included herein.
+In connection with our audit, we determined that the Council complied with Section 218.415, Florida Statutes as reported in our Independent Accountant's Report on Compliance with Section 218.415, Florida Statutes dated May 28, 2019, included herein.